jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 **Do you include licences for the underlying grid?**

 No, we don't.
 If the underlying grid requires a commercial licence then you must pay for that separately.

-AdapTable will not check if the licence is present.
+See the [Licences Faq](./licences.md) for full details of how licencing works.

 ## Grids